chitchatjs/chitchatjs-docs/src/guide/getting-started.md

 2. Create a new project

 Projects can be created from a prebuilt template.
 CJS is agnostic of the Node language you use, you can use Typescript or Javascript based templates.
+You can also install new templates to your cli, check [templates](/guide/templates) section.

 ```sh
 cjs new